AndyEveritt/ASMBL/README.md

 > **<font color="red">DO NOT TURN OFF THE RAFT</font> UNLESS YOU KNOW WHAT YOU ARE DOING...IT IS VERY EASY TO CUT INTO THE BED AND BREAK THE TOOL**

+> If you do remove the raft, make sure the part is placed flat on the bed.

 ### Fusion360

 First you need to create an offset of your model, this will control how much cut-in you have.